Northern Star Council: History

+In 2024, Voyageurs Area Council merged with Northern Star Council.

 A flowchart of the history of these councils is depicted below:

 Organization

-Northern Star Council is divided into districts to better administer Scouting within geographic, specialty and cultural communities.
+Northern Star Scouting is divided into districts to better administer Scouting within geographic, specialty and cultural communities.

 Geographic

 Neighboring councils

 The following councils neighbor Northern Star Council.

 Camps

-Northern Star Council is currently home to eight camps.
+Northern Star Scouting currently operates eight camps.

 Tomahawk Scout Camp

 Tomahawk Scout Camp is located near Rice Lake, Wisconsin.
 It sits on the shores of Long Lake, on which the camp owns several miles of shoreline.
 The camp encompasses approximately 3000 acre, and is the largest camp operated by Northern Star Council.

 Tomahawk is made up of four sub-camps: Chippewa, Sioux, White Pine, and Arrow of Light.

 History

 Tomahawk began with Indianhead Council purchasing 1932 acre of land on February 14, 1953, from businessman Aksel Nielsen.

 Many Point Scout Camp

 Many Point Scout Camp is a Boy Scout summer camp located along Many Point Lake on the White Earth Indian Reservation near the township of Ponsford in Becker County, Minnesota.
 The camp is currently the second largest Scout camp operated by the Northern Star Council, is composed of approximately 1669 acre, and borders the 43000 acre Tamarac National Wildlife Refuge.
 Many Point is further divided into six sub-camps which serve troops, Venturing crews and families.